Earl of Derwentwater: Titular Earls of Derwentwater

-There are occasional references to James, the last Earl of Derwentwater in various 18th Century publications.
-This is most generally taken to refer to James the 3rd Earl however each needs to be considered in context as James Bartholomew Radclyffe was the last to use the title as a matter of course, between 1746 when his father Charles Radclyffe was executed and the death of his mother, the suo jure Countess of Newburgh, when James Bartholomew commenced calling himself by the unattainted title, Earl of Newburgh.
+There are occasional references to James, the last Earl of Derwentwater, in various 18th Century publications.
+This is most generally taken to refer to James the 3rd Earl, but each needs to be considered in context as James Bartholomew Radclyffe was the last to use the title as a matter of course, between 1746 when his father Charles Radclyffe was executed and the death of his mother, the suo jure Countess of Newburgh, when James Bartholomew commenced calling himself by the unattainted title, Earl of Newburgh.

+Claimants to the title

+In 1814, William Radclyffe (1770-1828) of Darley Hall, Worsborough, made claim to be the next legitimate heir to the title.
+In 1816, it was discovered that Radclyffe, who had in 1803 been appointed as Rouge Croix Pursuivant, a member of the College of Arms, had used his position to alter entries in the Parish Register of Ravensfield to substantiate his false claim.
+He was found guilty of forgery at York Assizes in March 1820, resigned from the College of Arms in 1823.

-In the mid-19th Century the so-called "Mad" Countess of Derwentwater, a woman calling herself Amelia Mary Tudor Radcliffe took possession of Dilston Castle and claimed that the titular 4th Earl John had not died at age 19, but had faked his own death and relocated to Germany to avoid Hanoverian agents.
+In the mid-19th Century the so-called "Mad" Countess of Derwentwater, a woman calling herself Amelia Mary Tudor Radcliffe, took possession of Dilston Castle and claimed that the titular 4th Earl John had not died at age 19, but had faked his own death and relocated to Germany to avoid Hanoverian agents.
 There he had married and had a family.
 The "Countess" claimed to be the great-granddaughter of John Radcliffe and for a time gained many followers.
-Whether her story was correct or otherwise it is certain that she was not a "Countess of Derwentwater" as the title could not be inherited through a female line.
+Whether her story was true or otherwise, it is certain that she was not a "Countess of Derwentwater" as the title could not be inherited through a female line.